North Port High School

 - VPA experiences and training are designed to prepare serious students of the arts for future study.

 - The North Port Performing Arts Center is a state-of-the-art performance venue that affords students the opportunity to perform on stage and exhibit their artwork.

-- NPHS VPA students get the opportunity to experience Ringling College of Art & Design, Disney’s Choral Performances, Music in Our School Month Performances, Van Wezel Performances, Ringling Museum, Dali Museum, North Port Community Band, national and community speakers/performers.
+- NPHS VPA students get the opportunity to experience Ringling College of Art & Design, Disney’s Choral Performances, Music in Our School Month Performances, Van Wezel Performances, Ringling Museum, Dali Museum, North Port Community Band, national, and community speakers and performers.